 Why Contract Grading?

-Traditional grading systems encourage you to work for “points,” as if learning were a game whose goal was to get a certain grade.
-And, inevitably, the grade – not the learning – becomes the ultimate focal point.
-Contract grading redirects your focus on the process of learning, not your grade.
+Traditional grading systems require you to work for “points,” as if learning were a game in which the goal was to get a certain score.
+And, inevitably, the “score” – not the learning – becomes the ultimate focal point.
+Contract grading instead redirects your focus on the process of learning, not your grade.

 Furthermore, in a class like this that focuses on the process of developing entirely new skills and practices, it makes little sense to evaluate based on a “final product.”